Antler: Structure and development

 Antlers are usually found only on males.
 Only reindeer (known as caribou in North America) have antlers on the females, and these are normally smaller than those of the males.
 Nevertheless, fertile does from other species of deer have the capacity to produce antlers on occasion, usually due to increased testosterone levels.
-The "horns" of a pronghorn (which is not a cervid but a giraffoid) meet some of the criteria of antlers, but are not considered true antlers because they contain keratin.
+The "horns" of a pronghorn (which is not a cervid but a antilocaprid) meet some of the criteria of antlers, but are not considered true antlers because they contain keratin.

 Each antler grows from an attachment point on the skull called a pedicle.
 While an antler is growing, it is covered with highly vascular skin called velvet, which supplies oxygen and nutrients to the growing bone.
 Antlers are considered one of the most exaggerated cases of male secondary sexual traits in the animal kingdom, and grow faster than any other mammal bone.
 Growth occurs at the tip, and is initially cartilage, which is later replaced by bone tissue.
 Once the antler has achieved its full size, the velvet is lost and the antler's bone dies.
 This dead bone structure is the mature antler.
 In most cases, the bone at the base is destroyed by osteoclasts and the antlers fall off at some point.
 As a result of their fast growth rate, antlers are considered a handicap since there is an immense nutritional demand on deer to re-grow antlers annually, and thus can be honest signals of metabolic efficiency and food gathering capability.

-In most arctic and temperate-zone species, antler growth and shedding is annual, and is controlled by the length of daylight.
+In most Arctic and temperate-zone species, antler growth and shedding is annual, and is controlled by the length of daylight.
 Although the antlers are regrown each year, their size varies with the age of the animal in many species, increasing annually over several years before reaching maximum size.
 In tropical species, antlers may be shed at any time of year, and in some species such as the sambar, antlers are shed at different times in the year depending on multiple factors.
-Some equatorial deer never shed their antlers.
+Some equatorial deer such as Bornean muntjacs may never shed their antlers.

+A 2019 study published in Science identified eight genes active in antler formation that are normally associated with bone cancer, particularly osteosarcoma.
+Additional tumor-suppressing and tumor-growth-inhibiting genes were determined to be responsible for regulating antler growth.
+This was taken to indicate that antler formation is more similar to a highly controlled form of cancer growth than to normal bone development.

 Antlers function as both weapons in male-male competition and as displays of sexual ornaments for females.
 Because mature antlers are no longer living during combat, antler fractures are incapable of being repaired following competition.
-Landete-Castillejos et al. 2019 hypothesizes that the periodic casting and regrowth of antlers might have evolved as a way to ensure the availability of complete antler sets to display each year.
+A study in 2019 hypothesized that the periodic casting and regrowth of antlers might have evolved as a way to ensure the availability of complete antler sets to display each year.
 Antler regeneration in male deer ensures that every mating season begins on a clean slate, as an increase in branching size and complexity happens each regeneration cycle in an individual.